GravityPDF/gravity-pdf-documentation/docs/v6/users/shortcodes-and-mergetags.md

 ![The \[gravitypdf\] shortcode in the Gravity Forms text confirmation](https://resources.gravitypdf.com/uploads/2021/03/v6-Text-confirmation.png)

-The [text confirmation](https://docs.gravityforms.com/configuring-confirmations-in-gravity-forms/#text-confirmations) is the simplest Gravity Forms confirmation type and allows you to add a message using the WordPress classic editor that gets shown right after submission.
+The [text confirmation](https://docs.gravityforms.com/configuring-confirmations-in-gravity-forms/#text-confirmations) is the simplest Gravity Forms confirmation type and allows you to add a message using the WordPress classic editor, which is then shown to the user right after submission.
 Copy and paste the Gravity PDF shortcode found on the [PDF form list](managing-pdfs.md) and save the confirmation.

 Submit a test entry and verify the PDF link is displayed correct, and you can view the document when selected.